-37 Maryland Avenue, Rockville, Maryland ("The Fenestra at Rockville Town Square")
+20 Maryland Avenue, Rockville, Maryland ("The Fenestra at Rockville Town Square")

-The Fenestra at Rockville Town Square was completed in 2008 and consists of 492 suites in four strata titled buildings with 861 total parking spaces owned by strata title.
-Situated over ground-level retail, the property is in close proximity to public transportation (metro) and Montgomery County's government centre and many community amenities.
-Property amenities include pool, fitness centre, courtyard terrace and insuite laundry.
+The Fenestra at Rockville Town Square was completed in 2008 and consists of 492 suites in three strata titled buildings with 828 total parking spaces.
+Situated on 7.46 acres over ground-level retail (Rockville Town Square), the property is in close proximity to public transportation (Metro) and Montgomery County's Government Centre and many community amenities.
+Property amenities include pool, fitness centre, courtyard terrace and in-suite laundry.